Understanding types of mutual funds

 A more aggressive strategy that earns an annual return of 10%, which is similar to the long-term return of the S&P 500® Index,1 could add up to more than $35,000 over the next 20 years, more than $100,000 over the next 30 years and nearly $280,000 over the next 40 years.

-Of course, there’s no guarantee that your portfolio would match the return of the S&P 500 Index, which has grown at a rate of 10.88% annualized from 1970 through the end of 2023.2 Past performance does not guarantee future returns, and investing may involve the risk of loss of principal.
+Of course, there’s no guarantee that your portfolio would match the return of the S&P 500 Index, which has grown at a rate of 10.13% annualized from 1957 through the end of 2024.2 Past performance does not guarantee future returns, and investing may involve the risk of loss of principal.

 Obviously, the more you can invest, the more you could accumulate over the long term.
 Monthly contributions of $100 a month at a 5% return rate would grow to more than $80,000 over the next 30 years and nearly $150,000 over the next 40 years.
 At a 10% return, your portfolio would grow to more than $70,000 in 20 years, more than $200,000 in 30 years, and more than half a million dollars in 40 years.

 Investing through an automatic monthly contribution plan is one of the easiest, most convenient ways to build your investment savings over time.
-At Thrivent Mutual Funds, investors can start with as little as $50 a month through our automatic purchase plan.3 (The $50 starting amount is available only when setting up a $50-per-month minimum recurring or automatic purchase plan.)
+At Thrivent Asset Management, investors can start with as little as $50 a month through our automatic purchase plan.3 (The $50 starting amount is available only when setting up a $50-per-month minimum recurring or automatic purchase plan.)
 (See: Investing $50 a month could add up nicely for your retirement)

 Investing Insights newsletter